TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

-**Service conflicts**: Ensure service overrides don't conflict with each other **Memory usage**: Extended Mode uses more memory than Classic Mode **Bundle size**: Include only needed VS Code services to reduce bundle size **Worker loading**: Configure workers properly for your build system
+**Service conflicts**: Ensure service overrides don't conflict with each other **Memory usage**: Extended Mode uses more memory than Classic Mode **Bundle size**: Include only needed VSCode services to reduce bundle size **Worker loading**: Configure workers properly for your build system

 ### Debug Configuration